statmike/vertex-ai-mlops/readme.md

 <p align="center">Click to watch on YouTube</p>
 <p align="center">Click <a href="https://youtube.com/playlist?list=PLgxF613RsGoUuEjJJxJW2JYyZ8g1qOUou" target="_blank" rel="noopener noreferrer">here</a> to see current playlist for this repository</p>

 ---
 ## Tracking

-To better understand which content is most helpful to users, this repository uses tracking pixels in each markdown (`.md`) and notebook (`.ipynb`) file.
-No user or location information gets captured as this is set to use a dummy client and session to protect privacy.
-The only information captured is that the content was rendered/viewed which gives us a daily count of usage.
+To better understand which content is most helpful to users, this repository uses tracking pixels in each markdown (`.md`) and notebook (`.ipynb`) file.  **No user or location data is collected.**  The only information captured is that the content was rendered/viewed which gives us a daily count of usage.
 Please share any concerns you have with this in [repositories discussion board](https://github.com/statmike/vertex-ai-mlops/discussions) and I am happy to also provide a branch without the tracking.

-A script is provided to remove this tracking from your local copy of this repository in the file `ga4_remove.py` in the folder [ga4](./architectures/tracking/setup/ga4/readme.md).
+A script is provided to remove this tracking from your local copy of this repository in the file `pixel_remove.py` in the folder [pixel](./architectures/tracking/setup/pixel/readme.md).
+This readme also has the complete code for creating the tracking in case you want to use replicate it or just understand it in greater detail.

 ---
-## Approach Use In This Repository
+## Approach Used In This Repository

 This repository is presented as workflows using, primarily, interactive python notebooks `.ipynb`.
 Why?
 These are easy to review, share, and move.
 They contain elements for both code and narrative.
 The narrative can be written with plain text, Markdown and/or HTML which makes providing visual explanations easy.
 This reinforces the goal of this repository: information that is easily accessible, portable, and great for starting points in your own work.